Symmetry-required Orbital Selectivity in Monolayer FeSe

-\textit{{\red ARPES results.--}} To gain insight from experiments on the putative role of N\'eel fluctuations, we examined ARPES spectra near the M point for single-layer FeSe$_{1-x}$S$_x$/STO films, where the film quality and Se/S concentrations were verified by STM (see Supplemental Material).
+To gain insight from experiments on the putative role of N\'eel fluctuations, we examined ARPES spectra, Fig.~\ref{fig:mass_exp}, near the M point for single-layer FeSe$_{1-x}$S$_x$/STO films, where the film quality and Se/S concentrations were verified by STM (see Supplemental Material).
 The alloying of Se and S allows for a systematic assessment of how chemically induced changes in bonding affect the properties, and the ability of models, such as those described below, to account for these variations.
 Consideration of the data reveals three noteworthy characteristics.
 The first is that the effective mass for the bands that cross the Fermi level is largest for FeSe and tends to decrease as the S concentration increases.
-Secondly, the position of the bands at M relative to the Fermi level, $\mu$, drop as the S concentration increases, but the values of $k_F$ remain approximately constant, consistent with Luttinger's theorem, which for isoelectronic substitution and a single Fermi surface then locks the band positions relative to $\mu$ to the effective mass.
+Secondly, the position of the bands at M relative to the Fermi level, $\mu$, drops as the S concentration increases, but the values of $k_F$ remain approximately constant, consistent with Luttinger's theorem, which for isoelectronic substitution and a single Fermi surface then locks the band positions relative to $\mu$ to the effective mass.
 Finally, the spectra around M consist of a set of upper bands dispersing through the Fermi level and lower bands dispersing downward, with no evidence that the two sets of bands cross.
 For FeSe, there is an apparent gap at M and the lower band (below $\sim$0.1 eV) is almost flat; for FeSe$_{1-x}$S$_x$, the downward dispersion increases and the gap becomes difficult to resolve.
 The emergence of a gap at the M point for FeSe disagrees with the NM DFT result shown in Fig.~\ref{fig:DFT_bands}(b), which reveals a band crossing of the $x^2-y^2$ and the (flat) $\{xz,yz\}$ bands along M-$\Gamma$.